 What happens if I lose something in school?

 Make sure that all your uniform and school equipment is clearly marked with your Name and Tutorial Group.
-If you lose something go to the Library which is where lost property is taken.
+If you lose something go to Reception which is where lost property is taken in the first instance.

 Do you have non uniform days?

 Non Uniform Days are held four times a year and are shown on the school events calendar here.
-The money collected will go to charity.
+The money collected via ParentPay will go to charity.